Asking Questions - ESL EFL Teaching Resources

 Related Teaching Resources: Question Words & Structure

 ESL EFL Speaking Activity - Elementary - 10 Minutes

 This amusing speaking activity is useful for teaching question and answer structures.
 Students work in pairs.
 Both students are given a different set of questions.
 Student A asks their questions to their student B. Student B gives delayed-by-one replies.
 This means the student asks the first question, and the other student doesn't reply.
 When the student asks the second question, the other student answers the first question.
 When the student B has answered all the questions, Student B then asks their set of questions to student A. The first pair to finish both sets of questions is the winner.
 The wrong combination of questions and answers can be highly amusing.

 This speaking exercise will teach students to recognize and master yes/no questions with the verb to be as well as other verbs.
+Students can practice asking and answering yes/no questions in the present simple, present continuous and/or future with going to.
 Students also get to practice short answers with auxiliaries with particular attention on the be and do contrast.
 To start, the class is split into groups of four and given a set of answer cards.
 The students shuffle and deal out the cards evenly.
 Students take turns to choose one of their own cards, and think of a question that will yield the answer on their card.
 He or she then tries to guess who in the group will give him or her the answer on the card, and directs the question to that person.
-In this teaching activity, students can ask and answer yes/no questions in the present simple, present continuous and/or future with going to.

 Teaching students to communicate effectively is very important.
 This ESL activity teaches students to ask questions and work together in order to achieve a goal.
 Students have to line up in teams as quickly as possible according to a series of instructions.
 The students have to ask each other questions to establish the correct line up.

 ESL EFL Speaking Activity - Pre-intermediate - 25 Minutes